 There is a long list of additional side effects associated with Xanax, some of which include:

 - A feeling of sadness or emptiness

 - Difficulty speaking

 Alcohol can also intensify the side effects of benzodiazepines, so it’s important to avoid drinking while using them.
 On top of that, Xanax can increase the risk of life-threatening problems when used in conjunction with certain other medications.

 Additionally, because Xanax increases the activity of GABA, neurons adapt to the presence of the drug and become underactive when withdrawn.
 As a result, it is common for people to develop a physical dependence on Xanax and other similar medications over time.

 Alternatives to Xanax

-Generally, antidepressant medications are just as effective and can be more effective l in the long term.
+Generally, antidepressant medications are just as effective and can be more effective in the long term.
 These medications can treat depression and anxiety, which is helpful since symptoms of both commonly occur at the same time, making them a good substitute for Xanax.

-Commonly prescribed antidepressant medications used to help with anxiety include sertraline (Zoloft), fluoxetine (Prozac), or escitalopram (Lexapro).
+Commonly prescribed Alprazolam alternative antidepressant medications used to help with anxiety include Zoloft (sertraline), Prozac (fluoxetine), or Lexapro (escitalopram).

 It’s worth noting that while antidepressants usually take a few weeks before noticeable results, they are much safer to take in the long term compared to benzodiazepines.
 Another type of medication used for anxiety is buspirone, in a class of medications called anxiolytics.